-Before your child attends Head Start he/she must have a physical examination including blood pressure, blood test and lead test, to ensure that he/she is in good health, free from communicable disease, and that all immunizations are up to date.
+Before your child attends Head Start he/she must have a physical examination including blood pressure, iron level and lead test, to ensure that he/she is in good health, free from communicable disease, and that all immunizations are up to date.
 Your Family Support Assistant will provide you with a schedule of required immunizations and a physical examination record form to take to your doctor on the health intake home visit before your child starts school.
 Your child will not be able to enter the classroom or attend a group activity until we have received the physical examination and immunization records, which have been brought up-to-date.
-All parents who plan to visit and volunteer in the classroom regularly must also have a recent tuberculin test.